The monoid of monotone functions on a poset and quasi-arithmetic multiplicities for uniform matroids: The monoid of arithmetic multiplicities

 \begin{problem} Provide upper and lower bounds for the number of irreducibles of $\mathcal{Q}_p(\operatorname{U}(k,n))$. \end{problem}

 The following two conjectures were checked for all the matroids on $n\leq 4$ elements.
-Beyond experimental evidence, the intuition is that matroids having more bases are likely to give rise to monoid with more irreducibles.
+Beyond experimental evidence, the intuition is that matroids having more bases are likely to give rise to monoids with more irreducibles.